futureofcoding/futureofcoding.org/log.md

 <h1 id="title">Log</h1>

-This log represents my progress on the Future of Coding project.
-I intend to update this log every weekday, except when otherwise specified.
+Welcome to my development journal.
+This is an experiment in radical transparency.
+You can read my unfiltered daily thoughts below.
+Pardon my typo-laden stream-of-consciousness.

-The data for this log are pulled from the commit message history for this repository, which can be found in [`/_data/git-log.json`](/_data/git-log.json).
+The data for this page is pulled from the commit message history for this repository.
+It's similar to what you'd see if you did `git log`.

 <div id="commits-container">
 {% for commit in site.data.git-log %}
   {% if commit.message != 'updated git log' %}
     {% unless commit.message contains 'Merge branch' %}
       {% assign first_line = commit.message | newline_to_br | split: '<br />' | first %}
-      {% assign date = commit.committer.date | date_to_string %}
+      {% assign date = commit.committer.date | date: "%m/%d/%y %a %l:%M %p" %}
       {% assign message = commit.message | remove_first: first_line %}
       <div class="commit">
         <h2 class="header">